Inwerpsel/use-theme-editor/README.md

   - Fix handling of multiple variables on a single rule
   - Support typing of variables surrounded by just 1 function
-    - It's apparently a common thing for frameworks to hard code which color function to use, and have the variables only contain the arguments. (e.g. BS and derivatives)
+    - It's apparently a common thing for frameworks to hard code which color function to use, and have the variables only contain the arguments. (e.g. BS and derivatives, mostly in DaisyUI)
     - Even though this is a bad idea for multiple reasons, I don't expect common frameworks to change it soon.
     - Can be somewhat generalized.
 Perhaps check type of function arguments in CSS syntax?